Accredited Prior Learning

 An applicant may appeal the decision of the APL Panel.
 In such cases a written appeal should be forwarded to your Home Nation APL Coordinator, with a fee of £50.
 If the appeal is upheld, the fee will be refunded.
 British Canoeing members should email or post applications to APL Coordinator, British Canoeing, National Water Sports Centre, Adbolton Lane, Holme Pierrepont, Nottinghamshire, NG12 2LU.

-Where either the Coastal Navigation and Tidal Planning, or Open Water Navigation and Tidal Planning course is required as a prerequisite for other British Canoeing Awards or Qualifications, some Royal Yachting Association (RYA) qualifications may be used as an alternative.
+Where the Safety Awards are required as a prerequisite for other British Canoeing Awards or Qualifications, some other qualifications may be used as an alternative.
+The following documents gives the equivalent qualifications.

 Competition Experience against Star Award Requirements